-This creates a new model object.
+This creates a new Model object.
 If used with no parameters, the new model is empty (i.e., it contains no atoms).
-However, if any keyword arguments are given, they are passed to the model.read() function to read in an initial model.
-See the model.to_iupac() example.
+However, if any keyword arguments are given, they are passed to the Model.read() function to read in an initial model.
+See the Model.to_iupac() example.

-6.6.2 model.seq_id - sequence identity between the model and templates
+6.6.2 Model.seq_id - sequence identity between the model and templates

-This is set by Modeller during model building when model.transfer_xyz() is called.
-It is also read from or written to Modeller-produced PDB files or mmCIF files (see model.write()).
+This is set by MODELLER during model building when Model.transfer_xyz() is called.
+It is also read from or written to MODELLER-produced PDB files or mmCIF files (see Model.write()).

-You should set model.seq_id explicitly if you want to carry out GA341 assessment on a model not produced by Modeller, as the sequence identity is not known in this case.
-See model.assess_ga341().
+You should set Model.seq_id explicitly if you want to carry out GA341 assessment on a model not produced by MODELLER, as the sequence identity is not known in this case.
+See Model.assess_ga341().

-6.6.3 model.resolution - resolution of protein structure
+6.6.3 Model.resolution - resolution of protein structure

-This is the resolution of the protein structure, as read from a PDB 'REMARK 2 RESOLUTION' line or mmCIF file.
+This is the resolution of the protein structure, as read from a PDB 'REMARK 2 RESOLUTION' line or mm-CIF/BinaryCIF file.
 For NMR structures, and models built by MODELLER, the resolution is set to -1 (undefined).

-6.6.4 model.last_energy - last objective function value
+6.6.4 Model.last_energy - last objective function value

 This is the last value of the objective function.
-It is written into PDB files and mmCIF files (and is read back from MODELLER-produced PDB or mmCIF files); see model.write().
+It is written into PDB files and mmCIF files (and is read back from MODELLER-produced PDB or mmCIF files); see Model.write().

-6.6.5 model.remark - text remark(s)
+6.6.5 Model.remark - text remark(s)

-This is a text remark, written by Modeller into PDB files verbatim.
-You can add multiple remarks by assigning a multi-line Python string to model.remark.
+This is a text remark, written by MODELLER into PDB files verbatim.
+You can add multiple remarks by assigning a multi-line Python string to Model.remark.
 It is up to you to add a suitable 'REMARK' prefix to your remark so that it is in valid PDB format.

-Note that model.remark is not read in from PDB files by model.read(); it is used only for writing out your own custom remarks.
+Note that Model.remark is not read in from PDB files by Model.read(); it is used only for writing out your own custom remarks.

-Example: See model.build() command.
+Example: See Model.build() command.

-6.6.6 model.restraints - all static restraints which act on the model
+6.6.6 Model.restraints - all static restraints which act on the model